horizon2038/A9N/CODING_GUIDELINES.md

 ## Assembly (ASM) Guidelines

-- All ASM functions should have a prefix `_` to avoid naming conflicts and indicate low-level code.
+- All global ASM functions should have a prefix `_` to avoid naming conflicts and indicate low-level code.

 ## Testing Guidelines